Schwartz Jampel syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-Treatment of Schwartz Jampel syndrome (SJS) aims to reduce stiffness and cramping of muscles.
-This might include massages, warming of muscles, and gradual strengthening exercises.
-Medications might also be used and may include muscle relaxants and anti-seizure medications, particularly Carbamazepine.
-Botox might additionally be used to relieve eye symptoms such as blepharospasm (involuntary blinking of spasm of eyes).
+Treatment of SJS aims to reduce muscle stiffness and cramping and may include massage, muscle warming, and gradual strengthening exercises.
+Medications might also be used and may include muscle relaxants and anti-seizure medications, particularly carbamazepine.
+Botox might additionally be used to relieve eye symptoms such as blepharospasm.
 If Botox is not successful in managing eye symptoms, a variety of surgical techniques have been found to be effective.
-When considering surgery as an option, an important consideration is the risk for malignant hyperthermia, which could lead to adverse outcomes.
+When considering surgery as an option, an important consideration is malignant hyperthermia, an associated complication, that can increase the risk of adverse outcomes.

 - Ault J. Schwartz-Jampel Syndrome.
 Medscape.
 October 09, 2014; http://emedicine.medscape.com/article/1172013-overview.